abhi3700/eosio-playground/eosio_coding_guidelines.md

 > - With a valet name, many rows can be found in RAM table

+## Permission
+* Multisig

+## Notification
+* “A notification is a function to deliver success action to designated user once the action is successfully completed.”
+[Source](https://link.medium.com/flTeJNKdw7)
+* When using inline action, you need to add permission ‘contract@eosio.code’, to user’s account.
+However, it’s not easy to apply to service because most of users are reluctant to add it to their own account.
+So notification function is used mainly in service instead of adding permission.
+[Source](https://link.medium.com/flTeJNKdw7)
+* A notification is a function to deliver success action to designated user once the action is successfully completed.
+	- E.g. - When actions are made within contracts or using external contracts, there is very helpful way of checking if its properly done or not is by getting notification. eosio.token is a good instance to understand how a transfer actions are made and how the notification is made.

 ## Coding syntax
 ### Data types
 * `name` - [Source](https://developers.eos.io/manuals/eosio.cdt/latest/structeosio_1_1name)
 	- e.g `name.value`

 ### print [All](https://developers.eos.io/manuals/eosio.cdt/v1.7/best-practices/debugging_a_smart_contract/#print)
 * `print`
 ```cpp